-Other expense primarily consists of interest expense, loss on revaluation of warrants and loss on revaluation of our derivative liability associated with our series D-3 redeemable convertible preferred stock.
+Other expense primarily consists of interest expense associated with our credit facility, miscellaneous taxes, acquisition-related expenses and loss on revaluation of our derivative liability associated with our series D-3 redeemable convertible preferred stock.
 We continued to record adjustments to the fair value of the derivative liability associated with our series D-3 redeemable convertible preferred stock until March 31, 2014, at which time the remeasurements ceased.
-As a result, during the year ended January 31, 2015, we recorded a loss on revaluation of this derivative liability.
-However, as a result of the modification of our series D-3 redeemable convertible preferred stock on March 31, 2014, we reclassified the aggregate fair value of the derivative liability associated with our series D-3 redeemable convertible preferred stock to additional paid-in capital and we ceased to record any related fair value adjustments.
+During the year ended January 31, 2015, we recorded a loss on revaluation of this derivative liability.
+However, as a result of the modification of our series D-3 redeemable convertible preferred stock on March 31, 2014, we reclassified the aggregate fair value of the derivative liability associated with our series D-3 redeemable convertible preferred stock and and we ceased to record any related fair value adjustments.